enhance-manageiq/docs/chapter_3/automation_using_ansible.md

 ### Ruby and Ansible

-Ansible is the quite simple and can  read its YAML-formatted playbooks.
+Ansible is the quite simple and easy to read its YAML-formatted playbooks.
-Automation can be done by both from Ansible playbooks from Automate and developing own Ruby automation scripts.
+Automation can be done by both from Ansible playbooks from automate and developing own Ruby automation scripts.
 Ruby methods allow us to access and manipulate all of the objects and their properties within the VMDB.
 But it requires thorough understanding of Ruby scripting language and